-In May 2020, the company announced that it had selected NEW SENET (Pty) Ltd. To lead a consortium of specialized independent consultants to deliver a definitive feasibility study (DFS) for the Rovina Valley Project in Romania to disclosure standards defined in NI 43-101.
+In May 2020, the company announced that it had selected NEW SENET (Pty) Ltd. To lead a consortium of specialized independent consultants to deliver a definitive feasibility study ("DFS") for the Rovina Valley Project in Romania to disclosure standards defined in NI 43-101.
 This DFS included a detailed resource review and update for the Colnic and Rovina deposits, which were the subject of the study.

 On March 1, 2021 the company announced the results of the DFS including a resource update for the Colnic and Rovina deposits.
-This technical Report is filed in SEDAR in accordance with Standards for Disclosure for Mineral deposits.
+This DFS is filed in SEDAR in accordance with NI 43-101.

-In late 2022, SAMAX Romania SRL, a wholly owned subsidiary of the Company, received a notice of action from the Cluj County court regarding an action made by Asociatia Declic against SAMAX Romania SRL for the suspension of the environmental licence held by SAMAX Romania SRL with respect to the Rovina Valley project, followed by an action for annulment in respect of the same environmental licence.
+In late 2022, SAMAX, received a notice of action from the Cluj County court regarding an action made by Asociatia Declic against SAMAX for the suspension of the environmental endorsement held by SAMAX Romania SRL with respect to the Rovina Valley project (the "Environmental Endorsement"), followed by an action for annulment in respect of the same Environmental Endorsement.